Specifications

 Dance on the Water

-The “transitioning” chine varies from rounded to hard, providing smooth performance and reducing broaching while surfing.
+The “transitioning” chine varies from rounded forward to hard aft, providing smooth performance and reducing broaching while surfing.
 The hard chine aft facilitates carving and edged turns.

 The deck shape takes inspiration from Greenlandic Inuit skin-on-frame designs with sharp chine-like features on either side.
-This provides knee room while keeping the deck low.
-The side slopes quickly to avoid close-to-the-hull strokes.
+These provides knee room while keeping the deck low.
+The sides slope quickly to avoid close-to-the-hull strokes.

-Developed for a 200-pound, 6+ foot paddler, the Petrel is still small enough for smaller paddlers.
-It’s a day tripping boat for larger paddlers but lacks requires careful packing for extended trips.
-However, it has enough interior volume for standard paddling kit.
+Developed for a 200-pound, 6+ foot paddler, the Petrel is still a great fit for smaller paddlers.
+It’s a day-tripping boat for larger paddlers but with careful packing does well for extended trips.
+There's plenty of interior volume for standard paddling gear.

 Surfing